Skip to main content

 Send 0.099127 ETH to Stealth3

-Stealth addresses are one-time by design — the Wraith protocol generates a fresh address for every payment automatically.
-If you are building custom integrations using the EVM crypto primitives directly, call generateStealthAddress() for each payment rather than reusing a previous output.
+Stealth addresses are one-time by design.
+The Wraith protocol enforces this — each payment generates a fresh address automatically.
+If you’re building custom integrations with the EVM crypto primitives, call generateStealthAddress() for each payment.

-Withdrawing from a stealth address directly to a wallet tied to your ENS name, .wraith name, or any other on-chain identity defeats stealth entirely.
-Bad: Withdraw stealth funds directly to a wallet that has ever interacted with your identity.
-Good: Use an intermediate address with no on-chain identity, then move funds from there.
+Bad: Withdraw from a stealth address directly to a wallet tied to your ENS, .wraith name, or known identity.
+Good: Use an intermediate address with no on-chain identity.

 The Wraith AI agent is privacy-paranoid by design.
-It acts before you make a mistake, not after.
+It will:

 await agent.chat("withdraw all to 0xMyMainWallet");